Leo Ryan: Travel to Jonestown

 While in Georgetown, Ryan visited the Temple's Georgetown headquarters in the suburb of Lamaha Gardens.
 He asked to speak to Jones by radio.
 Sharon Amos, the highest-ranking Temple member present, told Ryan that he could not, because his visit was unscheduled.
 On November 17, Ryan's aide Jackie Speier (who became a Congresswoman in 2008), the United States embassy Deputy Chief of Mission Richard Dwyer, a Guyanese Ministry of Information officer, nine journalists, and four Concerned Relatives representatives of the delegation boarded a small plane for the flight to Port Kaituma Airport, a few miles outside of Jonestown.

-At first, only the Temple legal counsel was allowed off the plane, but eventually the entire entourage, including Gordon Lindsay, reporting for NBC, was allowed in.
-Initially, the group was warmly welcomed, but Temple member Vernon Gosney handed NBC correspondent Don Harris (mistaking him for Ryan) a note that read "Vernon Gosney and (Temple member) Monica Bagby: please help us get out of Jonestown".
+At first, only the Temple legal counsel was allowed off the plane, but eventually the entire entourage, excluding Gordon Lindsay, reporting for NBC, was allowed in.
+Initially, the group was warmly welcomed, but Temple member Vernon Gosney handed NBC correspondent Don Harris (mistaking him for Ryan) a note that read "Vernon Gosney and (Temple member) Monica Bagby: please help us get out of Jonestown."
 Jones was made aware of the note, and Gosney tried and failed to impress upon Ryan the extreme danger that his delegation was now in.

 That night the media and the delegation returned to the airfield for accommodations after Jones refused to let them stay the night.
 The rest of the group remained.
 The next morning, Ryan, Speier, and Dwyer continued their interviews, and met a woman who secretly expressed her wish to leave Jonestown with her family and another family.
 Around 11:00 a.m., the media and the delegation returned and took part in interviewing Peoples Temple members.
 Around 3:00 p.m., 14 Temple defectors, and Larry Layton posing as a defector, boarded a truck and were taken to the airstrip, with Ryan wishing to stay another night to assist any others who wanted to leave.
 Shortly thereafter, a knife attack on Ryan failed while he was arbitrating a family dispute on leaving.
 Against Ryan's protests, Dwyer ordered Ryan to leave, but he promised to return later to address the dispute.